allmyu/uvnixshell/README.md

 run direnv allow in terminal in the created directory

-then change your interpriter to /.venv/bin/python3.12
+then change your interpreter to /.venv/bin/python3.12